1. Summary

 3.3 Peer Review Process

-• Double-Blind Review: The manuscript will be reviewed by at least two experts in the field (sometimes the Editorial Board Member and Editor-in-Chief will review the manuscript).
+The manuscript will be reviewed by at least two external experts in the field (sometimes the Editorial Board Member and Editor-in-Chief will review the manuscript, but on most occasions, external reviewers and the experts in GCEJ’s Reviewer Pool will strictly evaluate the overall quality of submitted manuscripts).
 During the review process, both the reviewers and authors remain anonymous.
 Reviewers evaluate the manuscript for scientific rigor, originality, methodological soundness, clarity, and other aspects that are essential for publication quality.

 Key review criteria include: